krobelus1990/genesis-dao-node/README.md

 ## Getting Started

+### Sneak peak
+We provided a full [walkthrough](https://github.com/deep-ink-ventures/genesis-dao-node/blob/main/docs/walktrough.md) our dApp to give you an overview.

 ### Docker setup
 The fastest way to get the system up and running is with docker compose: